FelixOmwenga/zero-day/README.md

-# This project basically handles Introductory to Git
+# This project basically handles Introductory concepts to Git